Christian Louboutin.

 Patent leather shoes: patent leather is a type of japanned leather that has been given a high gloss, shiny finish.
 It is used to make shoes, bags, and belts.

-Slip-ons: There are no lacings or fastenings.
+Slip-ons / Penny loafers: there are no lacings or fastenings.
 The popular loafers are part of this category, as well as less popular styles, such as elastic-sided shoes.

 TYPES OF WOMEN'S SHOES: